jingzhian/mkdocs-md-notes/docs/id.md

     -   Direct transmission: involves physical contract between an infected person and a susceptible person

-    -   Indirect tranmission: involves contact of a susceptible person with a contaminated intermediate object
+    -   Indirect transmission: involves contact of a susceptible person with a contaminated intermediate object

 ### Identifying Patient's Precaution Status {#ssec:id-ic-ps}

-Method of identifyin infectious patients in SGH
+Method of identifying infectious patients in SGH

 -   Coloured discs: [multi-drug resistant organism]{style="color: orange"} and [clostridium difficile]{style="color: green"} patients are identified by orange / green discs on their medical records.